survivejs/react-book/manuscript/08_building_kanban.md

 ## Isomorphic Rendering

 React supports isomorphic rendering.
 This means you can render static HTML through it.
-Once the JavaScript code gets run, it will pick up the markup.
-Even though this sounds trivial there are some nice advantages to this approach:
+Once the JavaScript code runs, it will pick up the HTML markup.
+Even though this sounds trivial, there are some nice advantages to this approach:

-* Web crawlers will be able to access the content easier (potentially better SEO)
+* Web crawlers will be able to access the content easier (potentially better SEO).
 * You can avoid requests to fetch initial data.
-Especially on slow connections this can make a big difference.
+Especially on slow connections, this can make a big difference.
 * The browser doesn't have to wait for JavaScript to get evaluated.
-Instead, it gets to render HTML straight away.
+Instead it gets to render HTML right away.
 * Even users without JavaScript enabled can see something.
 In this case, it doesn't matter a lot, but otherwise it could be a big factor.

-Even though we don't have a proper back-end in our project this is a powerful approach you should be aware of.
-The same idea can be applied for other scenarios such as rendering a JSX template to a PDF invoice for example.
+Even though we don't have a proper back-end in our project, this is a powerful approach you should be aware of.
+The same idea can be applied for other scenarios, such as rendering a JSX template to a PDF invoice for example.
 React isn't limited to the web.

 We will need to perform a couple of tweaks to our project in order to enable isomorphic rendering.
 Thankfully *HtmlWebpackPlugin* can do most of the work for us.
 We just need to implement a custom template and render our initial JSX to it.
 Set up *index.tpl* as follows.